Chest Tightness Anxiety Symptoms

-One of these changes causes muscles in the body to contract and tighten.
-This tightness is an attempt to protect the body from harm.
-Because there are many muscles in the chest, stomach, rib cage, neck, and throat areas, these muscles can experience tightness, too.
+A part of the stress response changes causes muscles in the body to contract and tighten in an attempt to protect the body from harm.
+Because there are many muscles in the chest, stomach, rib cage, neck, and throat areas, these muscles can tighten, too.

 As our anxiety increases, so can these changes and their degrees.
-The more anxious you are, the more taught these muscles can become.
-This muscle tightness can lead to pronounced muscle tension and pain, including the muscles in the chest and nearby areas.
+The more anxious you are, the tighter these muscles become.
+Muscle tension can lead to tightness and pain, including the muscles in the chest and nearby areas.

-Moreover, stomach and digestive symptoms (pain, shooting pain, radiating pain, pressure, fullness, tightness, discomfort) also can be felt in the chest area and may be perceived as heart related, as well.
+Stomach and digestive system upset can present pain, shooting pain, radiating pain, pressure, fullness, tightness, and discomfort that can be felt in the chest area and may be perceived as heart-related, as well.
 Stomach and digestive symptoms are also common for stress and anxiety, and can emulate chest tightness, pressure, and pain.

-When you combine all of these factors, it’s plain to see why so many anxious personalities end up in the emergency room each year due to chest tightness symptoms fearing they are coming from the heart (NCCP).
+When you combine the above factors, it’s plain to see why so many anxious people end up in the emergency room each year due to chest tightness symptoms fearing they are coming from the heart (NCCP).

 How can I eliminate anxiety chest tightness?